ET Speaks From Home

 Housewarming

-So what do you think about these Chinese customs?
-Do you have your own custom?
-Let me know in the comments below.
+What do you think about these Chinese customs?
+Do you follow any traditions when moving house?
+Feel free to share your thoughts in the comments below.

 Related